-The introduced hologram segmentation method, contrary to the earlier approaches, works not only for (small, distant) amplitude objects, as it was depicted in the introduction, but also for extended objects with complex opacity functions.
-Furthermore, the algorithm provides much higher speed as it is constructed to be non-iterative.
-To demonstrate the segmentation algorithm performance we show its effects on a measured hologram.
-In the next image (Fig. 3) it can be seen that using the proposed algorithm the original hologram is segmented to an in-line sub-hologram and to the residual hologram.
+(small, distant) amplitude objects, as it was depicted in the introduction, but also for extended objects with complex opacity functions.
+Furthermore, the algorithm provides much higher speed as it is constructed to be noniterative.
+To demonstrate the segmentation algorithm performance, we show its effects on a measured hologram.
+In the next image (Fig. 3) it can be seen that using the proposed algorithm the original hologram is segmented to an in-line subhologram and to the residual hologram.
 There is no perceptible, apparent error of this segmentation.
 The diffraction patterns of both the segmented object and the objects of the remaining hologram are neatly preserved.
-In the next image (Fig. 4) we demonstrate the algorithm function in a real world task, segmenting a measured composite hologram, where the sample objects were freely floating algae within a large volume of water.
-In the attached short video (Media 1) we can see how the algorithm defines and eliminates the contribution of the different objects to the original hologram in succession.
-This way, the diffractions of the segmented objects are removed from the hologram and do not disturb the reconstruction of the last object (Asterionella alga) considerably.
-Worth to note, that although a small part of the recorded hologram was displayed, we used the original, high resolution holograms in the segmentation and reconstruction tasks, therefore the segmentation does not result is considerable resolution loss.
+In the next image (Fig. 4) we demonstrate the algorithm function in the algorithm defines and eliminates the contribution of the different objects to the original hologram in succession.
+This way, the diffractions of the segmented objects are removed from the hologram and do not disturb the reconstruction of the last object ram.
+(Asterionella alga) considerably.
+It is worth noting that although a small part of the recorded hologram was displayed, we used the original, high-resolution holograms in the segmentation and reconstruction tasks; therefore the segmentation does not result is considerable resolution loss.